onqtam/headjack/docs/why/collective_intelligence.md

 ██████████████████████████████████████████████████████████████████
-# voting & liquid democracy
+# SECTION: voting & liquid democracy
 ██████████████████████████████████████████████████████████████████

 aggregation: the societal mirror - a chapter about signaling of public preferences & poll opinions